perl11/potion/INSTALL.md

     $ sudo port install gmake

-or try ./configure which creates a special BSD config.mk
+or try `./configure` which creates a special BSD config.mk

-or try to merge 'master' with the branch 'bsd'
+or try to merge `master` with the branch `bsd`

     $ git merge bsd
     ... resolve conflicts, or not